c-spruit/music_dashboard/ReadMe.md

 **Intro & Aims**

-This project aims to help music lovers find songs and DJs they are interested in.
+This project aims to help music lovers find songs they are interested in via an intercative dashboard.
 By applying filters users can create a specific selection of songs, view the results via various graphics and create a Spotify playlist.

 **Data**